Home

 According to his son, Harry, he looked back on his coaching career with no regrets.
 He derived great satisfaction from it, and considered it a fulfilling career.
 And then he moved on.

 Coach Olivar died on October 17, 1990 at the age of 75.
-He was survived by his wife of 54 years, Stella, his children, Harry and Harriet, and nine grandchildren.
+He was survived by Stella, his wife of 54 years, his twin children, Harry and Harriet, and nine grandchildren.
 The cause of death was mesothelioma, a form of lung cancer attributed to his exposure to asbestos while working years earlier in the shipyards.

 At his request, his ashes were scattered at the top of the Palisades, the place where he first saw the Pacific.